pparsons/bib-publication-list/README.md

 ## Building from source

 There is a Jakefile for building the combined and minified versions with [Jake](https://github.com/mde/jake) and a Makefile for building with make.
+To build, run 'jake build'.

 ## Credits